Chri692u/fn-shell/README.md

 ## The Scripting Language
 This is a simple ML-dialect with variables, lambda abstraction and application, letin bindings, fixpoint operator, binary operator.
 At the top level a program is defined as a list of declarations and finally an expression.
 For examples, look in script-examples.
 Right now it is only a parser and type system (syntax directed HM inference).

-# Current new ideas
+# possible todo

-# todo
+1. Redesign language and cursor?
-1. redesign cursor
+2. Command parsing (cd, ls, mkdir, touch, cat)
-2. command parsing
+3. Big structure refactor (move code sections where they fit better)
-3. more operators (not, and, or)
+3. More operators (not, and, or)
-4. Evaluation of language
+4. Evaluation